smartmirror-dyl/dlekdud2502.github.io/_posts/2022-07-26-Statistical-Learning-for-Multi&#45;omics-Data-Analysis-with-R.md

 *Figure 11. hc plot*

 ## DAY 2 (22.Jul.2022)
-The contents about Day 2 is included in the PDF file below.
+The contents of Day 2 are included in the file below.

 <div type="down_btn">
 	<a href="/assets/posts/220726.pdf">